winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 ### Introducing Wing Cloud

-We call this new abstraction [Wing Cloud](https://wing.cloud), and we are excited to share that we've partnered with an amazing group of investors such as [Battery Ventures](https://www.battery.com), [Grove Ventures](https://www.grovevc.com) and [StageOne Ventures](https://stageonevc.com/), as well as an incredible crew of [funds and angels](https://wing.cloud/about#backed-by) from across the industry on the journey to turn this
+We call this new abstraction [Wing Cloud](https://wing.cloud), and we are excited to share that we've [raised $20m seed round](https://techcrunch.com/2023/07/18/wing-cloud-is-building-an-open-source-unified-cloud-programming-language/) with an amazing group of investors such as [Battery
+Ventures](https://www.battery.com), [Grove Ventures](https://www.grovevc.com) and [StageOne
+Ventures](https://stageonevc.com/), as well as an incredible crew of [funds and angels](https://wing.cloud/about#backed-by) from across the industry on the journey to turn this